Import floor plans from Revit files

 NAME_SHORT

-Populated with 1 for the ground floor level.
-Levels above the ground floor are assigned sequential positive Level_Number values.
-Levels below the ground floor are assigned a sequential negative Level_Number value.
+Defines a short name for a feature.
+This field is populated with 1 for the ground floor level.
+Levels above the ground floor are assigned sequential positive short names.
+Levels below the ground floor are assigned a sequential negative short name.

 AREA_GROSS